siraben/freenode-exodus/readme.md

 # Projects and channels that have left Freenode

 This is a (necessarily incomplete) list of projects and channels that have decided to permanently move out of Freenode to https://libera.chat (unless stated otherwise).
-Please reach out below or on IRC if there's additions or corrections.
+Please open an issue, PR or PM me on IRC (siraben) if there's additions or corrections, such as adding citation links.

-Sources are mostly comments I've seen on HN, various IRC channels and web searches.

 - [ADIIRC](https://www.adiirc.com/posts.php?i=125)
 - Alpine (to oftc)